Part Three | Larger than Life

 Flagyl had failed to kill the infection, so I was being sent home with an open wound, the drainage tubes still in place.
 I had to learn how to “dress” the wound myself for the long road ahead.
 My college roommate stood by as she was also being instructed on how to open the packaging so I could remain “sterile” during the dressing changes.

 The nurse removed the ABD pads covering the main incision.
 It was the first time I had actually seen the huge hole in my stomach.
 Seen the blood.
-Seen the inside of my body, splayed open like a fish.
+Seen the inside of my body, splayed open like a fish be prepped for the frying pan.
 As the nurse pulled the bloody gauze from my gut, her hand disappeared inside the incision up to her wrist.
 I started crying.
 “I can’t do this,” I sputtered, convulsing from shock.

 “You won’t be released from the hospital until you can,” she said firmly, shoving the opened package of surgical gloves at me.
-Shaking and crying, I started packing the wound with fresh gauze as I watched my own hand disappear into the wound, my stunned roommate looking on in horror.
+Still shaking, tears falling, I started packing the wound with fresh gauze as I watched my own hand disappear into the wound, my stunned roommate looking on in horror.
 I am sure she was thinking “What have I gotten myself into?”

 Once out of the hospital, I had a long recovery ahead, rife with complications and convolutions.
 Initially, I was supposed to spend a week at Mom’s, presumably because I needed that “extra-special” motherly love.
 She picked me up on her lunch break, dropped me off and went back to work.
 I was left to fend for myself as I tried to figure out how I was supposed to keep things sterile without assistance.
 The guest bathroom looked like a scene out of Psycho by the time I was finished with my first solo dressing change.